lazzydisa/dsc_config_parser/README.md

-The parser for .dsc config files written in Odin by T117m
+The parser for .dsc config files rewritten in Odin by T117m

 The parser accepts a string after reading a file